Optimal qubit circuits for quantum-enhanced telescopes: Setup

 The star photons can arrive at two distant telescopes with separate laboratories at their locations, as shown in Fig.~\ref{fig:generalized_setup}.
-The laboratories are provided a known shared ancilla quantum state $\ket{\Psi_\text{a}}$ as a resource.
+The laboratories share a known ancilla quantum state $\ket{\Psi_\text{a}}$ as a resource.
 We allow local operations and measurements within each laboratory, as well as classical communication between the laboratories, but we do not allow the distribution of stellar photons between the two laboratories.
-By definition, this prevents the loss of stellar photons that occurs during transmission over long baselines.
+By definition, this prevents the loss of stellar photons that otherwise occurs during transmission over long baselines, and which limits existing long-baseline interferometry methods.